-As one of the oldest science faculties in Australia, the Faculty of Science at the University of Melbourne provides a range of postgraduate training programs and community services, based on a solid foundation of research in the pure and applied sciences.
-It comprises four schools and four departments:
+As one of the oldest science faculties in Australia, the Faculty of Science at the University of Melbourne provides a range of postgraduate training programs and community services, based on a solid foundation of research in the pure and applied sciences:

 Through the quality of its research and teaching, the Faculty of Science enjoys a strong reputation, both nationally and internationally.

 The School of BioSciences provides a dynamic study environment across a diverse range of fields.
 Teaching and learning environments are well equipped, and the school has an extensive fieldwork program which is supported by renowned researchers.

 Chemistry is the science describing matter and its transformations.
 It is the science that defines molecules, nanostructures, and extended solids, and their properties, reactions and applications.
 This empowering science is central to virtually all areas of modern science and technology, especially the new, exciting inter- and multi-disciplinary areas of molecular genetics, molecular biology, nanotechnology, medicinal chemistry, drug design and development, and green (environmentally sustainable) chemistry/industry.

 The School of Earth Sciences is dedicated to high quality research and teaching in the disciplines of Geological, Atmospheric & Ocean Sciences.
 The School of Earth Sciences was formally established in 1990, following the amalgamation of the Department of Geology (1900) and the Department of Metrology (1937).
 Since its inception, the School has gained a national and international reputation for innovative research and teaching in the inter-disciplinary fields of Geological Sciences and the Atmospheric & Ocean Sciences.